toonketels/router/README.md

 Router
 ===========================

+__NOTICE: This project is no longer actively maintained.
+Please take a look at [lufia's fork](https://github.com/lufia/router) which contains some fixes.__

 Package router provides a simple yet powerful URL router and HandlerFunc dispatcher for web apps.

 Ideas considered (heavily borrowing from express/connect):